The Staggering Amount Of Money England & Ireland Will Lose If Rugby Doesn’t Restart This Year

 The worst is yet to come though, with the autumn internationals now also looking like they will be cancelled.
 The cost of this to Ireland could be in excess of €10 million, should their games against South Africa, Australia and Japan not go ahead.

-The loss of the home Six Nations game against Italy is roughly another €2 million on top of another €5-6 million lost in TV revenue for 2020.
+As noted by the sports investing experts at Ghost Insights, the loss of the home Six Nations game against Italy is roughly another €2 million on top of another €5-6 million lost in TV revenue for 2020.
 This means the IRFU could lose out on a potential cash windfall of around €18m if rugby does not restart in 2020.

 The RFU meanwhile also look set to get hit hard financially if rugby does not resume, with chief executive Bill Sweeney stating that they will lose £107m if this year’s autumn internationals are cancelled.